zalenix/portaldocs/portal-sdk/templates/top-extensions-accessibility.md

 ### Bug Tagging

 About 95% of issues can be separated into eight categories.
-All bugs that you feel are framework issues are assigned to Paymon Parsadmehr.
+All bugs that you feel are framework issues need to be assigned to Paymon Parsadmehr.
 If you feel that a bug falls into more than one category, please add all corresponding tags to the bug.
 If the bug does not fit any category, reach out to <a href="mailto:ibiza-accessibility@microsoft.com?subject=Accessibility">Paymon Parsadmehr</a> to assess the issue.

 The following is a description of the eight tags and their categories.
 There are also  examples of each bug class to help you determine what tags to use if you still need to file a bug.